 Mr. Kennedy has a bachelor’s degree in Computer and Management Science, an MBA from the University of Colorado and a graduate degree from Columbia Business School’s Senior Executive Program.

-Derik Mooberry serves as Executive Vice President, Group Chief Executive of Gaming.
-Before joining the Company in November 2014, Mr. Mooberry served Senior Vice President of Games, Table Game Products, and Interactive Research & Development for Bally Technologies and oversaw Bally’s business in Mexico and South America.
+Derik Mooberry serves as Executive Vice President, Group Chief Executive, Gaming.
+Before joining the Company in November 2014, Mr. Mooberry served as Senior Vice President of Games, Table Game Products, and Interactive Research & Development for Bally Technologies and oversaw Bally’s business in Mexico and South America.

 He has also held roles as Bally’s Senior Vice President of Games and Vice President of Products and Operations, responsible for games, systems, and server-based solutions, product management, technology development, and global operations.
 Additionally, he served as Bally’s Vice President of Games Sales and Operations in the Americas, responsible for Bally’s games and gaming operations business throughout North America, the Caribbean, Central, and South America.

 Mr. Mooberry previously served as Bally Technologies’ Vice President, Western Regional System Sales.
 In that capacity, he played a key role in the signing of several major Bally Systems customers.